SmiteLims/ROKEY3_automation_process_system/README.md

 **A collaborative robot (cobot) for construction that supports labor-intensive tasks and mitigates high accident risks on site** **from Doosan Robotics Rokey Bootcamp3 in 2025**

+---

 ## 🗂️ Overview
+This project utilizes the Doosan collaborative robot M0609 to symbolically implement and prototype key construction functions commissioned by government or enterprise clients.
+The robot interprets architectural blueprints, performs construction tasks accordingly, and detects defective materials, offering a proof-of-concept system for automated building assistance.

+---

+## 🛠️ Equipment and Materials Used